 During the winter, hearth meals are prepared and served in the 1854 replica cabin twice a week to groups of 12-18 people for $20/person with advance reservations.
 The Ward-Meade Park grounds and buildings are also popular for weddings, parties and other gatherings.

-Ward-Meade Park hosts several special events during the year including the spring Tulip Time Festival and the autumn Apple Festival.
+Ward-Meade Park hosts several special events during the year including the spring Tulip Time Festival in April and the autumn Apple Festival.
 The Ward-Meade Garden Glow in early October includes more than 30 lighted displays for a $5 admission.